karimboubouh/DFL/README.md

-# On the Energy Efficiency of P2P Personalized Machine Learning using Mobile Devices
+# When Peers Decide: Optimizing Energy in Decentralized Federated Learning

-This repository contains the code to run simulations for the "*On the Advantages of P2P ML on Mobile Devices*" paper, submitted in *ACM e-Energy 2022* conference.
+This repository contains the code to run simulations for the "*When Peers Decide: Optimizing Energy in Decentralized Federated Learning*" paper.
-The repository includes the implementation of the P3 algorithm on a simulated environment, and the implementation of the P3 algorithm on Android.
+The repository includes the implementation of the DFL algorithm on a simulated environment.

 ### Requirements